NelsonAPenn/system_platform/README.md

 I started with aarch64, but more architectures could be added.

-Given infinite time and a better source of documentation, this could become an implementation of a new Rust standard library target, e.g. `aarch64-linux-unknown`, `aarch64-linux-none`, or something else.
+Given infinite time and a better source of documentation, this could become an implementation of a new Rust standard library target, e.g. `aarch64-linux-unknown`, `aarch64-linux-none`, or similar.

 ## Usefulness or lack thereof